Tuition & Fees

 The Umbra Institute offers scholarships for those who qualify the selection for the scholarship is based on the following criteria:

 Great distinction in their desire to study abroad in Italy

 - Demonstrated need for financial assistance

 Candidates must first complete the online application to be considered for scholarships and grants.
-Indicate in application essay your request for scholarship fund.
+Indicate in the application essay your request for scholarship funding.

 The Umbra-Perugia Sister City Scholarship